What is version control?

 GitHub is a Web-based Git repository hosting service.
 We recommend GitHub for public projects.
 GitHub is widely used in the academic and open source communities, and provides an easy way for people to find and use your code.
 GitHub provides access control and several collaboration features such as bug tracking, feature requests, and task management for projects.

-Academic teams are easy to form, an provide private repositories.
+Academic teams are easy to form and provide private repositories.
 After GitHub's recent acquisition by Microsoft, they have also opened up unlimited private repositories for regular accounts with a limited number of collaborators.
 Contact us if you want advice on how to manage a GitHub team or help establishing an academic account.

 Bitbucket is another option for projects that need to be private.
 Bitbucket Cloud is free for teams of 5 or less, and provides free private repositories.